0xTamil/awesome-low-level/README.md

 If you want to explore something different, you can also try **non-procedural languages** such as **Ante, Carp, Futhark, Forth, or Uxn**.

 > If you're wondering what **procedural** and **non-procedural** languages mean, procedural languages generally organize programs around explicit instructions and sequences of operations, while non-procedural approaches use different programming models, such as functional or stack-based programming.

-### Why it matters

-Learning additional low level languages exposes you to different approaches to memory management, abstraction, performance, and low-level programming.

 ---